IT Residency Program (ITRP)

 Practice working through troubleshooting scenarios out loud with yourself or someone else!
 Get used to vocalizing your thought process out loud while solving for technical scenarios.

-Know your stuff We’re not looking for tech bingo, but that you understand how IT concepts truly work and how they can be applied to a real-life technical scenario.
+We want candidates that can demonstrate they understand how IT concepts truly work and how they can be applied to real-life technical scenarios.

 What will IT Residents work on at Google?